 A lack of promotion means the album only reaches No82 on the UK chart.
 A review in the NME sneers, ‘The music swings drunkenly from the vaudeville cheesiness of Straight Banana to the rinky-dink cod-ragtime of Our Man, with Suggs out front like some Cockney karaoke king.’

 SUGGS (speaking in 1998): The Three Pyramids Club is an imaginary establishment.
 My mum’s always worked in clubs in Soho, and I’ve always hung around them – I used to pop up there to get my dinner money for school.
 After that, I worked as a butcher in Chapel Street market, and I used to deliver meat to places like the Colony Rooms, to Jerry’s, McCready’s.
 Most of the formative experiences of my life have taken place in Soho.
 There was one particular place that has stuck in my mind called the Kismet Club, closed long ago.
 This is why I called the album The Three Pyramids Club, because you had all these clubs with the most exotic names that were, in fact ghastly dives.
 The Kismet had stars and moons cut out of blue cardboard on the ceiling, and it had Diana Dors and all that lot hanging round.
 It was full of theatrical types.
 And that’s what the album is about.
-I’ve used those places as a kind of metaphor for my life, not to get too poncy about it.
+Not to get too poncy about it, but I’ve used those places as a kind of metaphor for my life.
+There’s a certain view that’s been defined by my having spent a lot of my childhood alone.
+I’m not saying it was bad or good or whatever – it’s just what happened to me.

 ROB DICKINS: The album was a noble failure – it’s as strong as a Madness record but maybe without the personality.
 All the things we thought we’d achieved with the record didn’t really come through in the reviews.